1TYM: History

 In the late 1990s, YG CEO Yang Hyun Suk had his trainees perform as a group named MF family which was named after an apparel brand called Majah Flavah! created by Sean of the Korean hiphop group Jinusean.
 The group initially had seven members, which three of them later departed.
 They originally participated in the song "No more" in the album "The Real" by Jinusean as a featured artist in January 1998.

 Teddy and Danny grew up in Los Angeles and were discovered there when they were teenagers by a producer who worked with Yang Hyun-suk.
 After auditioning for Yang, the two were signed to his new label, YG Entertainment, and moved to South Korea.
-Teddy, Danny, and rappers Jinhwan and Baekyoung debuted as 1TYM in 1998 with the album, One Time for Your Mind.
+The main producer of YG Entertainment at the time, Perry, came up with the group name “1TYM” for the four members Teddy, Jinhwan, Baekyoung, and Danny.
+They debuted in November as 1TYM in 1998 with the album, One Time for Your Mind.
 It was one of the best-selling albums of the year and won several major awards.